 If you do not use the proper fuel filler cap, excessive vacuum in the fuel tank may damage the fuel system or cause the fuel cap to disengage in a collision, which may result in possible personal injury.

 Automotive fuels can cause serious injury or death if misused or mishandled.

-Fuel ethanol and gasoline may contain benzene, which is a cancer-causing agent.
+Gasoline may contain benzene, which is a cancer-causing agent.

 Observe the following guidelines when handling automotive fuel: